Why AI Apps Should Stop Using a Single Model

 Many first-generation AI apps started with single-model architectures.

-But as the ecosystem matures, multi-model systems are becoming the new default.
+But as the ecosystem matures, multi-model systems are increasingly becoming the default architecture for serious AI applications.

 The future is model-agnostic